Cystic Fibrosis (CF) Newborn Screening: Sweat Testing

 Sweat Test Results

-The lab will usually have the sweat test results ready for your doctor a few hours after the sweat is collected.
+The lab will usually have the sweat test results ready for your doctor shortly after the sweat is collected.
 The clinic where the sweat test is done will tell you how they will inform you of the test results.